Slay the Spire: Board game adaptation

 Mega Crit announced in January 2021 that they were creating a cooperative board game adaptation of Slay the Spire with Contention Games.
 The game features more than 730 cards total, with four possible player characters to choose from.
 A notable difference from the video game is that the game can be played co-operatively with four players.
 A crowdfunding campaign for the board game was launched on November 2, 2022, and reached its funding goal after just 6 minutes.
 The campaign reached million in its first day, and finished after raising nearly million total.
 CBR included it on their list of most anticipated tabletop games of 2023.

+A crowdfunding campaign for a reprint of the original board game, plus an expansion pack titled Downfall, was announced in September 2025.
+The expansion pack is based on a popular mod for the PC version of Slay the Spire likewise titled Downfall, which features the game's bosses as playable characters, defending the Spire from the heroes.

 Sequel

 Mega Crit announced in April 2024 that a sequel, Slay the Spire II, was planned to be released in early access in 2025.
-The game will see returning characters the Ironclad and the Silent, and at least two new characters, the Necrobinder and an unknown-named character.
+The game will see returning characters the Ironclad, the Silent, and the Defect, and at least two new characters, the Necrobinder and the Regent.
+The sequel also introduces cooperative play for up to four players.
 Mega Crit stated that they were inspired to make the sequel due to the amount of fan support they received for the first game, and plan to release the sequel into early access to work along with fans to finalize the game.
-As a result of the changes with the Unity engine licensing, Slay the Spire II will be developed in the Godot engine.
-A gameplay trailer was revealed at The Game Awards 2024.
-In September 2025 it was announced that the early access launch had been delayed until March 2026.
+As a result of the changes with the Unity engine licensing, Slay the Spire II is being developed in the Godot engine.
+Mega Crit delayed the release in September 2025, later confirming that early access would begin on March 5, 2026.